idvorkin/idvorkin.github.io/_d/2017-04-09-igor-the-operating-manual.md

 ## Triggers and Mental Quick Sand

 Like most folks I have triggers and mental quick sand which I can get trapped in.
 Here's some of mine, and things I need to remember.
+This also reminds me of the [voices in my head](/voices)

 ### Stress and Anxiety